kalyandechiraju/ML-Project-Checklist/README.md

   * Add promising transformations of features (e.g., log(x), sqrt(x), x^2, etc.).
   * Aggregate features into promising new features.
 4. Feature scaling: standardize or normalize features.

+### Short-List Promising Models

+Notes:
+  * If the data is huge, you may want to sample smaller training sets so you can train many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or Random Forests).
+  * Once again, try to automate these steps as much as possible.

+1. Train many quick and dirty models from different categories (e.g., linear, naive bayes, SVM, Random Forests, neural net, etc.) using standard parameters.
+2. Measure and compare their performance.
+  * For each model, use N-fold cross-validation and compute the mean and standard deviation of the performance measure on the N folds.
+3. Analyze the most significant variables for each algorithm.
+4. Analyze the types of errors the models make.
+  * What data would a human have used to avoid these errors?
+5. Have a quick round of feature selection and engineering.
+6. Have one or two more quick iterations of the five previous steps.
+7. Short-list the top three to five most promising models, preferring models that make different types of errors.

+### Fine-Tune the system

+Notes:
+  * You will want to use as much data as possible for this step, especially as you move toward the end of fine-tuning.
+  * As always automate what you can.

+1. Fine-tune the hyperparameters using cross-validation.
+  * Treat your data transformation choices as hyperparameters, especially when you are not sure about them (e.g., Should I replace missing values with zero or with median value?
+Or just drop the rows?).
+  * Unless there are very few hyperparameter values to explore, prefer random search over grid search.
+If training is very long, you may prefer a Bayesian optimization approach (e.g., using gaussian process priors, as described by Jasper Snoek, Hugo Larochelle and Ryan Adams (https://goo.gl/PEFfGr)).
+2. Try Ensemble methods.
+Combining your best models will often perform better than running them individually.
+3. Once you are confident about your final model, measure its performance on the test set to estimate the generalization error.

+**Note: Dont tweak your model after measuring the generalization error: you would just start overfitting the test set.**